wichtounet/etl/README.rst

  * CLang 3.7 and greater
  * icc 15.0.2 and greater

-Although compilation should work on all these compilers, for some reason clang has huge memory consumption on this library. icc produces the fastest executable but it is quite slow to compile.
+Although compilation should work on all these compilers, I advice to use GCC >= 4.9.1.
+For some reason clang has huge memory consumption on this library. icc produces the fastest executable but it is quite slow to compile.
 Compilation on clang <3.7 should work, but only without debug symbols.

 The library has never been tested on Windows.